Bringing the future to the now: delivering the first global Outernet building

-To deliver this project to shell and core, Skanska is drawing on its skills in design, piling and foundations, temporary works, construction and mechanical and electrical engineering.
-The new buildings will be built to meet BREEAM (2011) ‘Very Good’.
+Delivering every aspect of this shell and core project from design, piling and foundations to temporary works, construction and MEP services, our team’s sustainability expertise saw the new buildings achieve BREEAM (2011) ‘Very Good’ rating.
 The domestic refurbishments are designed to meet BREEAM (2012) ‘Excellent’.

 An intricate structure in a complex location